HFrajacomo/EnGENE/tutorial.md

 ## Train

-<<<<<<< HEAD
 Description: Trains one or more models the recommended amount of times and calculates their score.
 If a list of models is given, calculates the cross correlation between the SNPs' scores
 Syntax: `Train <modelname or list_of_model_names> <n_runs=1000> <should_save=n/y> &`

 *Model_name*: The name assigned to the model that needs training